ETHOS-Labs-LLC/BYOS/docs/cfs.md

   <figcaption>CTRL + c Terminating cFS Container</figcaption>
 </figure>

-Once cFS stops, the container will be removed but can redeployed at anytime.
+Once cFS stops, the container will be removed but can be redeployed at any time.